The information provided in this post is a brief introduction to complex

 THE RIGHT GEAR MAKES A DIFFERENCE

-and efficiency of your employees.
-A common routesetter kit, for example,
+efficiency of your employees.
+A common routesetter kit, for example, often

-often includes little more than a climbing harness like the SAMA, a
+includes little more than a climbing harness like the SAMA, a GRIGRI, a single

-with an ASAP fall arrestor and an ASAP’SORBER energy absorber further
+a backup rope with an ASAP fall arrestor and an ASAP’SORBER energy absorber

-to the GRIGRI belay device that includes safety features more
+GRIGRI belay device that includes safety features more appropriate for working

 Similarly, the routesetter transferring her climbing skills to a hauling system might use an ASCENSION ascender, a MICRO TRAXION progress capture pulley, and a redirecting carabiner.
 But the simple addition of a ROLLCLIP pulley-integrated carabiner and a PRO TRAXION progress capture pulley results in a dramatic increase in efficiency, requiring less work on the part of the setter while she hauls heavy bags and tools up the wall.
 These same principles apply to heavier-duty work like hauling and positioning large volumes.